mbogden/galaxyJSPAM/notes.md

   - Run before core.
   - Simulate 10k pts -> apply filter
   - If filter decides model is "good", apply basic pipeline

+## Future Things To-Do

+- Add instructions/readme for everything.
+  - Simulator
+  - image creator
+  - Image refinement
+  - comparison methods

+- General purpose simulated annealing program.
+  - Build special modules that contain
+	- cost function
+	- List of things to change
+	- list of size for changes
+	- plot function

+- General purose 2d and 3d plot
+  - Allows users to select axis values from dropdown.
+  - Clicking a point shows image and data about that run.
+  - View runs from 3d?

+- Perturbedness score
+  - Consider making both pure white before comparing
+  - Try radial brightness correlation

+- Target Images
+  - Not all target info files are there
+	- Manually get from site?
+	- Did jackson make a script to auto get images from site?
+	- Do they need to be 'calibrated' like the others?

+- Image_Creator
+  - currently views galaxy points as [[x1,y1],[x2,y2]]
+	- needs to be transposed
+  - Do Total variation denoising on Model images!
+  - look into different normalization options
+	- Add original normalization
+	- Possibly completing remove in favor of additional radial constant
+  - Radial_Constants
+	- Make seperate radial constant for both galaxies
+	- Add second radial brightness constant
+  - clean up code
+	- make galaxy class

+- Refine_Image
+  - Finding Local Max does not work...
+  - May need to find better comparison methods first.
+  - Future methods
+	- RSAP
+	- EigenValue max finding via grid search

+- Add more image preperation!
+  - Adjust brightnesss so mean is the same
+	- Maybe mean standard deviation is same too
+  - Analyze Histogram and adjust? ( Ask Laurel )

+- Comparison_Methods

+  - Add way to check score.csv to check if comparison on image has already been used

+  - currently views galaxy points as [[x1,y1],[x2,y2]]
+	- needs to be transposed

+  - Auto bin image in 10x10, 124x124 etc.
+	- Drastic difference between resolution?
+	- Easier to create weighted mask.
+	- Apply score of different resolutions together?

+  - Methods
+	- Mask
+	  - Solid mask for inner disk.
+	  - Sectioned weights of image.
+Radial function?
+	  - Simulated annealing for pixel difference, ( or any machime method)
+	- OpenCV feature extraction
+	  - Histogram of Oriented gradients
+	  - Scale-Invariant feature transform
+	- Machine Learning / Tensor Flow
+	  - Create regression score
+	  - Build general weighted mask based on existing 62 pairs.
+	- Pattern Recognition Software
+	  - SVD facial recognition
+	- Read papers by Lior Shamir
+	  - automatic pattern recognition
+	  - wndchrm
+	- Extract spiral from galaxy center and do correlation
+	  - Extract radial polar function from galaxy centers
+	- Look at moments of the image?
+	  - Ask Wallin for clarification
+	- Use wandering mask to view brightness base on radial coordinate system on galaxies.
+	  - characterize with functions or hard point and lines.
+	  - Use line to determine direction of brightness.
+	- Weigh all machine scores together.
+	  - Take score of all comparison methods and send through machine learning.

+## Score Analysis
+- Statistics and graphs!
+  - Stop storing images.
+(Should be as simple as commenting out 1 line)
+  - Save all the scores in a single csv file.
+	- Change code to either read from this big file or a directory containing sdss dir

+  - New graphs
+	- comparing different comparison methods
+	- Comparing same comparison method between different galaxy pairs
+	- Come up with correlation statistics

+  - Gather images with same human score and different tiered machine scores
+	- Save them in unique folder and write file explaining what comparison, sdss, etc